-‘Cheer’ breakout star Jerry Harris sued over allegations of sexually abusing minors
+‘Cheer’ breakout star Jerry Harris arrested on federal child pornography charge

+If found guilty, Harris would face a minimum sentence of 15 years.

+The arrest follows a lawsuit filed Monday on behalf of twin boys in Texas who allege he solicited sex, sent over sexually explicit images and requested nude photos.
+They say the behavior began after they connected with Harris at a competition when they were 13 and he was 19.

 The lawsuit, filed in Texas with the District Court of Tarrant County, also lists as defendants the U.S. All Star Federation, a network of cheerleading and dance teams; Varsity Spirit, a company that sells uniforms and hosts competitions; and a Cheer Athletics gym.
-The document describes Harris, now 21, as a “coach, trainer, mentor, representative, and agent” of all three organizations during the time in question.
+The document describes Harris as a “coach, trainer, mentor, representative, and agent” of all three organizations during the time in question.

 “This case arises from a systemically exploitative environment that has been bubbling within the All-Star Cheer community for years,” the lawsuit states.
 “Defendant Harris seized upon this environment and engaged in a pattern of sexual harassment, exploitation, manipulation, intimidation, and sexual abuse of Plaintiffs, who were left to be preyed upon without any protection from coaches, administrators, or corporate officials.”